 Sugar Stat: Excess added sugars cause excess insulin in the bloodstream, which takes its toll on your body's circulatory highway system, your arteries.
 Chronic high insulin levels cause the smooth muscle cells around each blood vessel to grow faster than normal, according to The Sugar Smart Diet by Anne Alexander.
 This causes tense artery walls, something that puts you on the path to high blood pressure, and ultimately, makes a stroke or heart attack more likely.

-Sugar Smart Tip: Don't be tricked by processed "whole grain" products.
+Sugar Smart Tip: Don't be tricked by sugar-loaded processed "whole grain" products.
 To create whole grain flour, wheat kernels are basically pulverized to dust, which when eaten causes glucose spikes in our bodies similar to eating table sugar, white flour, or high-fructose corn syrup!
 "For instance, the kind of whole wheat bread typically used for sandwiches and white bread are digested at about the same rate and cause about the same rise in blood glucose levels, and therefore require the same amount of insulin to clear the bloodstream of glucose," says Sugar Smart Diet author Anne Alexander.

 5. Sugar promotes cholesterol chaos.

 Sugar Stat: There is an unsettling connection between sugar and cholesterol, as well.
 A study in the Journal of the American Medical Association found that, after excluding people with high cholesterol and/or diabetes and people who were excessively overweight, those who ate the highest levels of added sugars experienced the biggest spike in bad cholesterol levels and dangerous triglyceride blood fats, and the lowest good (HDL) cholesterol levels.
 One theory?
 Sugar overload could spark your liver to churn out more bad cholesterol while also inhibiting your body's ability to clear it out.

 Sugar Smart Tip: Eat a protein-rich breakfast.
 Skipping breakfast makes you 4.5 times more likely to become obese.
 Eating breakfast also helps keep your blood sugar levels more favorable.
 An added perk?
 When overweight women choose protein-rich eggs over a bagel, they naturally eat about 160 fewer calories during the subsequent lunch.
 (Rodale Wellness recommends eggs from pastured hens that also eat organic grain.)

 6. It leads to type 3 diabetes.